Food

 development of pottery, perhaps ten thousand years ago,

-made cooking, and stews in particular, even easier.
+made cooking and stews in particular, even easier.

 Basically